On behalf of others, we’re leading together

 Tina Eichstadt, MS, CCC-SLP

 Tina is a speech-language pathologist and senior product manager for Pearson Clinical Assessment.
-She currently leads product-level strategy and execution, represents professional and market needs internally, and manages a portfolio of products related to language, literacy, and cognition.
-Tina worked clinically at Luther Midelfort Mayo Health System in acute, subacute, and outpatient roles serving children, adults, and their families with a wide range of cognitive, communicative, and swallowing challenges.
+Across her 20+ year history at Pearson, she has held speech and language product leadership roles and supported innovation work within product development and commercialization.
+She currently leads the academic achievement business within the education portfolio.
+This role includes product strategy and execution, represents professional and market needs internally, and leads cross-functional teams in day-to-day work.
+Tina completed her undergraduate and graduate degrees in Communication Sciences and Disorders at the University of Wisconsin--Eau Claire.
+She worked clinically at Luther Midelfort - Mayo Health System in acute, subacute, and outpatient roles serving children, adults, and their families with cognitive, communicative, and swallowing challenges and taught undergraduate courses at Minnesota State University--Mankato.
 Her past publishing experience includes sales, marketing, print-based development, and software development roles at Thinking Publications and AGS Publishing.
-Tina is a past president of WSHA (WI).
+Tina is a past president of the Wisconsin Speech-Language Pathology and Audiology Association (WSHA) and a certified member of the American Speech-Language-Hearing Association (ASHA).